Technion-WeBWorK/xblock-webwork/install-docs/devstack-install-and-debug.md

 4. In this new window, go to:
     + File > Open Workspace and open:
     + /edx/app/edxapp/edx-platform/.vscode/edxapp-remote.code-workspace
-    + Find the Python Extension in the “Local – Installed” panel, and (if not already locally installed)
+    + Find the Python Extension in the "Local - Installed" panel, and (if not already locally installed)
-    + Click “Install on Attached Container”
+    + Click "Install on Attached Container"

 5. To test proper attachment of VS-Code to the LMS container:
     + Open some wanted file in VS-Code for example
     + /edx/app/edxapp/edx-platform/lms/djangoapps/courseware/courses.py
     + Insert a breakpoint at a wanted place (here line 264):
       ![Alt](VS-Code-Devstack-LMS-Breakpoint.png)
-    + Now switch to the browser and when clicking upon **LEARN MORE** of the demonstration course your breakpoint might be hitted:
+    + Now switch to the browser and when clicking upon **LEARN MORE** of the demonstration course your breakpoint might be hit:
     <img src="Firefox-Activate-Devstack-LMS-Breakpoint.png" alt="drawing" width="500"/>

-<span style="color:#5cb85c">**You are ready to start a Joyful debug of the LMS**</span>
+<span style="color:#5cb85c">**You are ready to start debugging in the LMS**</span>
 Alternatively, you can continue with the following instructions
 to set debug capabilities for the STUDIO